karim2756/flutter-ecommerce-app/README.md

 ```
 3. For Backend:
 - Install Xampp for localhost
-- Copy sql queries from the file ecommerce.sql located in Backend Folder and paste it in phpMyAdmin.
+- Copy sql queries from the file ecommerce.sql file located in Backend folder and paste it in phpMyAdmin SQL to create the Database.

 ## 🚀 Features